novaprova/novaprova/doc/manual/porting.rst

 Platform Specific Code
 ----------------------

-Novaprova is written to isolate the platform dependent code to a small set of files with a well-defined interface.
+NovaProva is written to isolate the platform dependent code to a small set of files with a well-defined interface.
 Partly this is good program practice to set the scene for future ports (we shall see how well this succeeded when the first new port is done).
-But partly it is due to current necessity, as Novaprova is sufficiently sensitive to platform details that 32 bit and 64 bit x86 Linux platforms need different code.
+But partly it is due to current necessity, as NovaProva is sufficiently sensitive to platform details that 32 bit and 64 bit x86 Linux platforms need different code.

 Code Layout